Monsanto faces more than 8,000 lawsuits over Roundup links to cancer, the head of Bayer announced yesterday.

 Meanwhile, Bayer CEO Werner Baumann told investors in a conference call that the 8,000 cases filed against Monsanto over glyphosate “is not indicative of the merits of the plaintiffs’ cases.”

 Werner Baumann said Bayer/ Monsanto will vigorously defend against the lawsuits.
 He also said the company plans to ask the judge who oversaw the trial of DeWayne “Lee” Johnson to overturn the verdict.
-If that doesn’t work, the company will appeal the verdict to appellate courts.
+If not, the company will appeal the verdict to appellate courts.

 Monsanto Faces 8,000 Roundup Suits